GoWind/GoWind.github.io/thread_local_storage.md

 (lldb)
 ```

 `adrp x0` gives us the value `0x0000000100008000`.
-Reading the value stored at this address, we see that this value is in turn, another address, but this time, is an address for the fn `tlv_get_addr`.
+Reading the value stored at this address, we see that this value is not the value of `i` proper, but is in turn, another address, that points to a fn `tlv_get_addr` instead.

-`tlv_get_addr`, seems to be an macOS specific fn, which is part of the dynamic linker on macOS. dyld seems to be mapping itself into the address space of the process, so that the process can , in situations like these, use fns present in `dyld` .
+`tlv_get_addr`, seems to be an macOS specific fn, which is part of the dynamic linker (`dyld`) on macOS. dyld seems to be mapping itself into the address space of the process, so that the process can , in situations like these, can use fns present in `dyld` .
-We can check this using `image lookup`
+We can check this using `image lookup`.

 ```
-(lldb) image lookup -r -n tlv_get_addr
-1 match found in /usr/lib/system/libdyld.dylib:
+(lldb) image lookup -r -n tlv_get_addr #lookup a fn using a regex value tlv_get_addr 1 match found in /usr/lib/system/libdyld.dylib:
         Address: libdyld.dylib[0x00000001803d5120] (libdyld.dylib.__TEXT.__text + 3088)
         Summary: libdyld.dylib`tlv_get_addr
 ```

-Stepping over this call to `tlv_get_addr`, we see that this fns returns a value in `x0`. this seems to be the actual address of our variable `i`  and in the next  instructions, we are adding `1` to our variable `i` (`k = i + 1` in our code)
+Stepping over this call to `tlv_get_addr`, we see that this fns returns a value in `x0`. **THIS** seems to be the actual address of our variable `i`  and in the next  instructions, we are adding `1` to our variable `i` (`k = i + 1` in our code)

 ```
 (lldb) thread step-over